 Configuring the GIS service

-Cloudpermit can use an existing Rest API service, or you can configure a separate service just for Cloudpermit to use.
-The service must contain the following information:
+Cloudpermit can use an existing REST API service, or you can configure a separate service just for Cloudpermit to use.
+The service must contain the following information, all available on a single layer.

 - Parcel roll number (preferably a single number and in full format)